B.A. Nordamerikastudien / North American Studies

-The B.A. program is taught in English and German.
+- The B.A. program is taught in English and German.
 Students should have language skills at the C-1 level in both languages.
 In order to enroll at LMU in a Bachelor’s program, students need to document their German language skills (see this weblink).
 Prior to their studies, students can take an English language test which, if completed successfully, can be recognized in the first semester.

 - The program offers modules geared to skills that can also be used in non-academic, professional environments.
-The faculty operates an office dedicated to job perspectives of our students, called the “Praxisbüro.”
-Furthermore, if you are planning a student research project, the “Studienbüro” can help.
+For more information on job perspectives and LMU career services see the pages of “Student und Arbeitsmarkt”.

 - The B.A. major subject “Nordamerikastudien / North American Studies” (120 credit points) must be complemented by a minor subject (60 credit points).
 Please note that some minor subjects have a separate application procedure.
 Also, there may be some scheduling conflicts between compulsory courses at the beginning of your studies that need to be sorted out individually.
 Minor subjects offered jointly by different disciplines such as “Sprache, Literatur, Kultur” usually avoid this problem.

 - Possible minor subjects are: Antike und Orient; Deutsch als Fremsprache (from WS 21/22); Evangelische Theologie; Geographie; Geschichte; Informatik; Katholische Theologie; Kommunikationswissenschaft; Kunst, Musik, Theater; Orthodoxe Theologie; Pädagogik, Bildungswissenschaft; Philosophie; Rechtswissenschaften; Skandinavistik (from WS 21/22); Sprache, Literatur, Kultur; Vergleichende Kultur- und Religionswissenschaft; Volkswirtschaftslehre.
 Most minor subjects are taught in German.

 - All courses and exams must be chosen through the LMU’s online system LSF, which also includes the current course catalogue.

 Types of courses